Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 -   `/seek`: Choose whether each song starts from the beginning, middle, or a random point
 -   `/special`: Modify how each song sounds, such as playing it in reverse, changing its pitch, etc.
 -   `/guessmode`: Choose whether to guess based on song name, artist name, or both
--   `/goal`: Specify a number of points to be reached before a winner is selected and the game ends
+-   `/goal`: Specify a number of points to reach before a winner is selected and the game ends
--   `/timer`: Specify how many songs each songs played before it's automatically skipped
+-   `/timer`: Specify how many seconds each song is played before it's automatically skipped
 -   `/duration`: Set the maximum length of a KMQ game in minutes
 -   `/exclude`: Specify which artists to exclude
 -   `/include`: Specify which artists to forcefully include, regardless of other game options